-- 0 No client for this order;

-- 1 Aggregated order flag "AGGR";

-- 2 Pending allocations flag "PNAL".
+- 1 Aggregated order flag "AGGR"; - 2 Pending allocations flag "PNAL".

 Members have to assign short codes for the identification codes required to identify their immediate clients.
 Each short code must end with a check digit according to the Damm algorithm.